Leucospermum arenarium: Distribution, habitat and ecology

 The Redelinghuys pincushion can be found near the Piketberg where it grows on a level plain at 120–150 m (400–500 ft) altitude, between the Mierberg and the Klein Tafelberg (approximately midway between Redelinghuys and Aurora).
 The rather widely scattered plants grow in deep white Tertiary sands, in a vegetation that also contains other Proteaceae such as Leucadendron pubescens and Serruria fucifolia, large tufts of the Restionid Willdenowia lucaeana, Rhus rosmarinifolia and Erica (Griesebachia) species.
 In this area, the average annual precipitation is 250–380 mm (10–15 in), which mainly falls during the winter.

 The flowers are pollinated by rodents.
 Hairy-footed gerbils Gerbillurus paeba, and striped field mice Rhabdomys pumilio were observed to visit the flowers of L. arenarium, and both carried its pollen on forehead and breast.
 L. arenarium nectar is thick and is present in a cup-like structure at the tips of the perianth lobes.
 Here, mice can lick it off without having to damage the flowers.
 While the styles are rather short and straight in the insect-pollinated relatives, the Redelinghuys pincushion has much longer styles that curve strongly towards the center of the head, making the pollen transfer to the mice more effective.
 The nectar is produced by the scales subtending the ovary as in other Leucospermum species, but is transported by capillary ducts to the tips of the perianth.
 These adaptations have developed from an ancestor that was adapted to insect pollination, like its nearest relatives.
 These have narrow perianth tubes, unlike the wide tubes of species specialised for thick bird bills.
-Remarkably, L. arenarium retained the narrow tube, to make use of its capillary mechanism to transport the nectar.
+L. arenarium retained the narrow tube, to make use of its capillary mechanism to transport the nectar.
 For L. arenarium, rodent pollination is more effective than insect or bird pollination, even though a larger part of the pollen is lost due to the mice grooming their fur.
 This is probably the result of a larger dedication of the rodents compared to insects and birds.

 After the fruits fall from the plants about two months after flowering, these are collected by native ants who transport them to their underground nests.
 Mature plants do not survive the wildfires that naturally occur in the sandveld, a type of fynbos in which the Redelinghuys pincushion can be found, but it revives from the seeds that remained safe underground.